bagbyte/BagLoginBundle/Resources/doc/config.md

           format:                         # html|text, defines the email content format
           subject:                        # Subject to be used for the account activation email
           view:                           # View defining the email content
+        request_new_password:
+          format:                         # html|text, defines the email content format
+          subject:                        # Subject to be used for the password change request email
+          view:                           # View defining the email content
         password_changed:
           format:                         # html|text, defines the email content format
           subject:                        # Subject to be used for the password changed email